SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Tournament Registration

-The first time you forward a tournament advertisement post to freshers, make sure to state that they shouldn't register themselves
+The first time you forward a tournament advertisement post to freshers, make sure to state that they shouldn't click on the google form link and register by themselves (a common honest mistake otherwise).

 Tourney reg, assign teams yourself, ask participants to reg, not as 'speakers' or 'judges', and later assign yourself based on what you see